-Patriotism is decidedly fashionable.
+Patriotism is definitely in fashion.
 George W. Bush wants to protect the energy of the United States, just as Dominique de Villepin intends to preserve French companies.
-In his seventh State of the Union address, George W. Bush made an unusual finding for a former Texan oilman, had he become president of the United States: “America is dependent on oil that is often imported unstable regions of the world.
-Hence the announcement of a plan to "replace more than 75% of [its] oil imports from the Middle East by 2025." "
+In his seventh State of the Union address, George W. Bush drew an unusual observation for a former Texas oilman, even if he had become President of the United States: “America is dependent on oil which is often imported. unstable regions of the world.
+Hence the announcement of a plan to "replace more than 75% of [its] oil imports from the Middle East by 2025."

-The goal seems ambitious for a country that has refused to submit to any constraint on energy.
+The goal seems ambitious for a country that has refused to submit to any constraint in terms of energy.
 Today's reality is more modest.
-The United States buys their oil first from their neighbors, Canada and Mexico.
-Last year, their imports from the Middle East accounted for only 17% of their supplies abroad, and thus barely 12% of their consumption.
-As the country burns mainly coal and gas to make electricity, Middle Eastern hydrocarbons have only brought 5% of its energy.
+The United States buys its oil first from its neighbors, Canada and Mexico.
+Last year, their imports from the Middle East made up only 17% of their overseas supplies, and therefore barely 12% of their consumption.
+As the country mainly burns coal and gas to produce its electricity, the Middle Eastern hydrocarbons only contributed 5% of its energy.